luhappycoder/pytorch_gpu_singularity/README.md

 ## Pre-requisite

-- Your host system must has an NVIDIA GPU card and driver installed(don't need to install cuda and cudnn)
+- Your host system must have an NVIDIA GPU card and driver installed(don't need to install Cuda and Cudnn)

 - Install singularity on your host